zsfelfoldi/ethereum-docs/les/logging.md

 Ensuring light client operation requires two things: a properly implemented protocol and active server connections with suitable service quality.
 The first one is easier to test and control in a synthetic environment while the second one depends on many factors and is hard to ensure.
 It requires efficient strategies for resource allocation and incentives to run servers.
 Both of these are affecting the network in indirect ways so in order to find the most useful models and strategies we also need continous feedback from a number of reliable nodes to see which processes need improvement and how they are affected by changes.

-In this document we assume a key/value database backend that
+In this document we assume a key/value database backend to store log entries.
+Here is a proposal to implement the "observer chain" structure and store logs there:

 https://github.com/zsfelfoldi/ethereum-docs/blob/master/les/tasks/chain_logging.md

 ### Events to be logged

-evDhtLookup{A, B, X, N1..Nn}

 #### General events

-- startup:						"event/general"+time -> evStartup{}
+- startup						"event/general"+time -> evStartup{}
-- shutdown:						"event/general"+time -> evShutdown{}
+- shutdown						"event/general"+time -> evShutdown{}

 - received ETH/LES connection	"event/general"+time -> evConnReceived{peerID, protocol}
 - accepted ETH/LES connection	"event/general"+time -> evConnAccepted{peerID, protocol}